biothings/biothings.api/docs/doc/studio.rst

     }
   }

-.. note:: `_id` key is mandatory and represents a unique ID for this document.
-Type must a string. _id key is used when data from multiple datasource is merged together, that process is done according to its value (all documents sharing the same _id from different datasources will be merged together).
+.. note:: The `_id` key is mandatory and represents a unique identifier for this document.
+The type must a string.
+The _id key is used when data from multiple datasources are merged together, that process is done according to its value (all documents sharing the same _id from different datasources will be merged together).